Facts about Commencement

 - Each year for 50 years, Hartford, Conn., trumpeter Roger Murtha has played at Dartmouth’s Commencement.
 Murtha, and the other members of a brass quintet from The Hartt School at the University of Hartford, for years began the ceremony playing atop Baker Tower.
 Now advanced in years, the musicians prefer to play with their feet firmly planted on the Green.
 Murtha, a Mohegan Indian, has a special bond with Dartmouth, which was founded, in part, as a school to educate Indian youth.

-- Hundreds of staff across the college have been working for more than a year to make certain Commencement 2011 goes off without a hitch.
-But that doesn’t mean they aren’t thinking about what will happen on June 10, 2012.
+- Hundreds of staff across the college have been working for more than a year to make certain each year’s Commencement goes off without a hitch.
+But that doesn’t mean they aren’t thinking about what will happen for the next graduating class.
 Preparations for the next Commencement ceremony are already underway.